wavespectra/wavespectra/docs/fitting_2d.rst

     plt.draw()

-In this example the constructor is used to fit multiple spectra with a common directional distribution and spectral shape but varying fit parameters defined by DataArrays:
+In this example the constructor is used to fit multiple spectra with common :func:`~wavespectra.directional.cartwright` distribution and :func:`~wavespectra.fit_jonswap` shape but varying the :math:`\gamma` parameter:

 .. ipython:: python
     :okexcept: